damjess/ssb-bunnies-page/README.md

 # ssb-bunnies-page
-Code for SaveSomeBunny Rabbit rescue to interface with Pawlytics API
+Code for Save SomeBunny Rabbit rescue to interface with Pawlytics API

 Requires a publically accessible "response.json" on web server.